Program Approval & Administration

 Once your program concludes, we’d love to hear about how it went!
 Sharing your successes and frustrations can be very helpful to us as we advise Program Directors.

-Program Evaluation: Study Abroad Programs will administer an online program evaluation.
+Study Abroad Programs will administer an online program evaluation.
 Students will automatically receive the evaluation after the program concludes.
 Evaluation results will be shared with the Program Director.
 The evaluation is a mandatory component of the Study Abroad Management Policies.

 Also, don’t forget to tell your students about Crossing Paths, Crossing Cultures International Photo Competition.
 It’s a great way to further promote your program.
 The awards ceremony, held in November, is also a perfect opportunity to have a reunion with your students.
 This event is also when our Program Director of the Year for the previous academic year is announced!
 Please join us and encourage your students to do the same!
 Click here for more details.